Anonip is a tool to anonymize IP-addresses in log-files.

 It masks the last bits of IPv4 and IPv6 addresses.
 That way most of the relevant information is preserved, while the IP-address does not match a particular individuum anymore.

-With the help of cat, it's also possible to rewrite existing log files.
+Using shell redirects, it's also possible to rewrite existing log files.

 - Masks IP addresses in log files